lucatacconi/crunz-ui/.github/README.md

 At this point it is necessary to configure all the users who must be able to access the application.
 Refer to [Accounts configuration](#Accounts-configuration) section to configure users.
 By default, in the basic configuration, the **admin** user is configured with the temporary password **password**.

+Complete the configuration by setting the folders that act as containers for the tasks.
+Refer to [Configuration of the task's folder structure](#Configuration-of-the-task's-folder-structure) section to configure the structure.

 ### Usage on a previous installation of Crunz